-WE have yet to hear what heavenly music sounds like, but Saint Francis de Sales once recounted that he heard an angel play one note on his violin – of what material it was made we may only surmise – and said it was the most beautiful thing he had ever heard.
+WE have yet to hear what heavenly music sounds like, but Saint Francis de Sales once recounted that he was blessed to hear an angel played one note on a violin – of what material it was made we may only surmise – and said it was the most beautiful sound he could remember.

 What we may be sure of is that today’s saint, Caecelia, is the heavenly patroness of Church music, and music in general.
 Given the current state of both, she has her intercessory work cut out for her.
 A young virgin martyr in Rome, put to death for her Christian beliefs sometime between 225 and 235 A.D.
 Refusing to recant her Faith, she was struck on the neck three times with a sword, after which she lived for three days.